GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Summary

 A PIV credential remains the primary authenticator for federal users, but there are modern phishing-resistant options to create a more holistic authenticator strategy.
-These options include FIDO2 and WebAuthN, but more may be identified in the future.
+These options include FIDO2 and WebAuthn, but more may be identified in the future.
 Many agency personnel are surprised that their agency supports these modern options.
 Agencies can use this playbook to start piloting modern authentication options or deploying the technology into production to reduce or completely remove passwords.

 # Appendix A - References